moderndatacompany/dataos.info/docs/interfaces/bifrost/index.md

 ## Use-cases

-A use case in Bifrost defines actions a user wants to perform on a specific [object](/interfaces/bifrost/abac_implementation_in_dataos/#object).
-Get the details of how use cases are created and assigned [here](/interfaces/bifrost/use_cases/).
+A Use-Case in Bifrost defines actions a user wants to perform on a specific [object](/interfaces/bifrost/abac_implementation_in_dataos/#object).
+Get the details of how Use-Cases are created and assigned [here](/interfaces/bifrost/use_cases/).

 ## Grant